WOAY-TV: History

 Three months prior to the fire, in July 1977, station owner and founder Robert R. Thomas Jr. died, and ownership of the WOAY stations was passed onto his wife Helen and their five children.
 Robert R. (Robbie) Thomas III succeeded his father as president of the stations, and oversaw WOAY-TV until his death in November 2016.
 The Thomas family attempted to exit broadcasting in 1990, successfully selling the radio stations but ultimately chose to retain WOAY-TV after a failed sale to Withers Broadcasting Companies, owner of CBS affiliate WDTV in Bridgeport.
 Ownership of the station is now jointly held by Robbie Thomas's sister, Sarah Ann Thomas, and daughter Robin Thomas DiBartolomeo, who also replaced her father as general manager.

-WOAY-TV turned off its analog signal at 11:35 p.m. on June 12, 2009 and remained on digital channel 50.
+WOAY-TV turned off its analog signal at 11:35 p.m. on June 12, 2009, and remained on digital channel 50.
 On that date, WOAY dropped its longtime on-air moniker of "TV 4", and began identifying simply as "WOAY Television".
 Unlike most U.S. TV stations after the digital transition, it did not use virtual channel technology to remap its signal to its former analog channel 4.
-That changed on October 19, 2019, when the station returned to its original virtual allocation as part of its physical move from channel 50 to 31, as part of the FCC-mandated frequency repack.
+That changed on October 19, 2019, when the station returned to its original virtual allocation as part of its physical move from channel 50 to 31, as part of the Federal Communications Commission-mandated frequency repack.
 It also moved to channel 4 and returned its longtime on-air moniker of "TV 4".

 In 2009, WOAY-TV revamped its technical infrastructure to become the first high-definition station in West Virginia.
 The station clears the majority of the ABC network schedule.